eyespied/Reincarnation/README.md

 # Reincarnation
 AI-Driven Storytelling Game
-- A Life simulator game, takes the player through a new "life".
-Through computational creativity it will create new and interesting scenarios every time.
+- A Life simulator game that uses computational creativity to create new and interesting scenarios every time.